IanVS/eslint-nibble/README.md

 }
 ```

 This will run eslint against javascript files in the `lib/` and `tests/` directories, as well as `index.js`.
-If you don't provide any arguments, all javascript files in your project will be linted.

 Then, to run eslint-nibble, you can use: